x

 1. Do they provide medication?

-For some people with drug or alcohol addiction, medication is a necessary part of a comprehensive approach to their overall treatment plan.
-Medications for Addiction Treatment (MAT) can make recovery easier by reducing withdrawal side-effects and helping prevent relapses.
-The medications commonly used in medically-supervised programs include Naltrexone, Vivitrol, and Buprenorphine/Naloxone (also known as Suboxone).
+For some people with drug or alcohol addiction, medication is a necessary part of an evidence-based medical treatment plan.
+Medications for Addiction Treatment (MAT) can make recovery easier by managing withdrawal symptoms and helping with relapse prevention.
+The FDA-approved meds commonly used in medically supervised programs include Naltrexone, Vivitrol, and Buprenorphine/Naloxone (also known as Suboxone).

-Ask the treatment team if they can provide information and medical expertise to help decide if MAT is appropriate for you or your loved one seeking treatment.
+Ask the addiction specialist if they can provide information and medical expertise to help decide if MAT is appropriate for you or your loved one seeking treatment.

 2. Can they manage other mental health needs?

-Many individuals experience mental or behavioral health disorders that occur alongside their addiction.
+Many individuals experience mental health concerns or behavioral health disorders alongside their addiction.
 This is referred to as a dual diagnosis or co-occurring disorder.
-Find out if the treatment program has trained staff who can help with psychiatric medication management for anxiety, depression, bipolar disorder, ADHD, PTSD or any other psychiatric symptoms.
+Find out if the treatment center has trained staff who can help with psychiatric medication management for anxiety, depression, bipolar disorder, ADHD, PTSD or any other psychiatric symptoms.

 3. Do they provide therapy and counseling?

-Many people undergoing addiction treatment benefit greatly from therapy and counseling sessions.
+Many people undergoing addiction treatment benefit greatly from behavioral therapy and counseling sessions.
+Various approaches, such as cognitive behavior therapy, dialectical behavioral therapy, and motivational interviewing, can help develop essential recovery skills.
 Over time, these sessions can make the recovery process feel more manageable, especially for people who are struggling with their emotions or past traumas.

 Some programs may provide individual or group therapy, or a combination of both.
 Individual therapy involves one-on-one interaction with a therapist in a safe, confidential space.
 Therapy sessions might even be available via video chat.
 In some situations, and depending on the individual’s circumstances, family members can be invited to participate in these private sessions.